Vues : 199

 Courtesy Keith Burke

-This course is aimed at organists with a good level (see program in the folder).
+This course is aimed at organists with a good level.

-▪ Welcome reception at the Collegiades 2021 opening concert – our annual organ festival – with Thomas Ospital.
+▪ Welcome reception at the concert of Jean-Philippe Merckaert as part of Collegiades 2023 – our annual organ festival (31th edition).

 Please let us know if you’d like to attend the welcome dinner when registering.

-In 2012 he served as Young Artist in Residence at the Cathedral-Basilica of Saint Louis King of France in New Orleans.
+In 2014/15 Karol was appointed Young Artist in Residence at Cathedral of St. Louis King of France in New Orleans (USA).